cs3org/OCM-API/IETF-RFC.md

 can be used.
 This format is considered canonical.

 Implementations **MUST** accept invites in the invite string format.
-The link format is only useful if the implementation also exposes the `inviteAcceptDialog`.
+The link format is only useful if the Receiving OCM Server exposes the `inviteAcceptDialog` in its Discovery endpoint.

 ### Security Advantages